We’re Ellwood Thompson’s, a small, locally owned, independent natural foods market located in the beautiful city of Richmond, Virginia.

 The commitment to our community includes the people and food that go in it and complete dedication to bringing you the best of what Virginia has to offer.

 We’re not afraid to let our roots show.
-Ellwood Thompson’s Local Market has a long and interesting history in organic and natural foods in Richmond, Virginia.
+Ellwood Thompson’s Local Market has a long and interesting history in organic and local foods in Richmond, Virginia.
 A history that we’re proud of and one worth sharing.

 In 1993, City Market moved to a larger space in Carytown.
 Shortly after moving, the store was renamed based on the suggestion of an employee’s 12-year-old daughter, Anica.
 Although many believe Mr. Ellwood Thompson owns the store, it’s actually named after the streets that intersect where the store is located.